 KBS LTER/GLBRC/LTAR Site Use Policy

-The KBS LTER site is maintained as a national research facility available to all scientists with a legitimate research interest.
-Access to the site is limited in order to protect the integrity of existing experiments, but the project welcomes further experiments and sampling activities that:
+The KBS LTER, GLBRC, and LTAR field sites are maintained as national research facilities available to all scientists with a legitimate research interest.
+Access to the sites is limited in order to protect the integrity of existing experiments, but the projects welcome further experiments and sampling activities that:

-- are relevant to the overall project goals of understanding ecological interactions in agricultural systems and landscapes,
+- are relevant to the overall projects’ goals of understanding ecological interactions in agricultural systems and landscapes,

-- that are best answered in a stable long-term experimental setting such as that provided by the LTER site, and
+- that are best answered in a stable long-term experimental setting such as that provided by the LTER, GLBRC, and LTAR sites, and

 Site Use Request Form

-Sampling and the installation of experiments usually requires the submission of a short LTER Site Use Request Form (SURF) and an acknowledgment of the COVID-19 procedures.
-This form should be completed and submitted to LTER Project Manager Stacey VanderWulp at least four weeks prior to the desired starting date to allow time for review by the project staff, and (as warranted) the Executive Committee (quicker turnaround is possible if requested).
-For work on the GLBRC site at KBS a GLBRC Site Use Request Form and an acknowledgement of the COVID-19 procedures should be sent to Carolina Cordova.
+Sampling and the installation of experiments usually requires the submission of a short LTER/GLBRC/LTAR Site Use Request Form (SURF).
+This form should be completed and submitted online through the portal at least four weeks prior to the desired starting date to allow time for review by the project staff, and (as warranted) the respective Executive Committees (quicker turnaround is possible, if requested).

 It is not usually necessary to submit a SURF for one-time samplings for pilot experiments or other ad hoc purposes.
 These samplings can be arranged with the relevant Project Manager, listed at the top of the SURF.
 In most cases soil and plant samples collected as part of normal project activities (weekly to monthly samplings) can be provided immediately (stored samples) or on the next sampling date.
-If special sampling effort is required, the Project Manager will consult with the Project Director for permission to sample and complete an abbreviated site use request form for this sampling.
+If special sampling effort is required, the relevant Project Manager will consult with the relevant Project Director for permission to sample and complete an abbreviated site use request form for this sampling.

-Investigators using the KBS LTER site or samples or data from the site are obligated to acknowledge support from the NSF LTER Program, the DOE BER Program, or the USDA LTAR program.
+Investigators using the KBS LTER, GLBRC, or LTAR sites or samples or data from the site are obligated to acknowledge support from the NSF LTER Program, the DOE BER Program, or the USDA LTAR program.

 The KBS LTER provides facilities for long-term archiving and online access to scientific data through its Data Catalog.
 Researchers must adhere to policies for the submission of research data and metadata.
 For more information, contact Sven Bohm, LTER Information Manager.